healthinsight-today/full-stack-demo/README.md

-# Health Analysis API
+# Health Insight Today API

-A FastAPI-based backend service for analyzing medical blood test reports using advanced language models.
+A FastAPI application for analyzing health reports using Grok AI.

 ## Features